 This stitch is exactly like normal half double crochet (YO, insert your hook, YO, pull through, YO, pull through all 3 loops), except you are working in between the posts of the stitches below instead of the tops of the stitches below.
+(We also like to call this wide HDC.)
 Here is a short video clip if you want to see how this is done:

 (If you have trouble loading the video, you can also view it on YouTube.)

 After trying out several different stitches with this velvet yarn, my mom and I both agree that it works best with a tighter stitch and a tighter tension.
 I tend to be a loose crocheter so when I first started my blanket I noticed that there were some loops popping up from stitches that weren’t in tight, but as soon as I made my tension tighter I didn’t have any problems.
 If you tend to be a loose crocheter like me, I would definitely recommend going down a hook size.

 The yarn is so soft and squishy and I really love how it worked up into a blanket!

 Bernat Velvet (100% polyester, 300 g/10.5 oz, 288 m/315 yds)

 Size J/6.00mm hook or size K/6.5mm hook, tapestry needle, scissors

 Finished size 31 in x 41 in